Scrope Bernard-Morland

 Sir Scrope Bernard-Morland, 4th Baronet (1 October 1758 – 18 April 1830) was a British politician and baronet.

 Background

-Born Scrope Bernard in Pestel Amberg in New Jersey, he was the sixth and youngest son of Sir Francis Bernard, 1st Baronet and Amelia Offley, daughter of Stephen Offley.
+Born Scrope Bernard in Pestel Amberg (Perth Amboy) in New Jersey, he was the sixth and youngest son of Sir Francis Bernard, 1st Baronet and Amelia Offley, daughter of Stephen Offley.
 In 1818, he succeeded his older brother Thomas as baronet.
 Bernard-Morland was educated at Harrow School and Christ Church, Oxford.
 He graduated as a Bachelor of Arts in 1779 and was promoted by seniority to Master of Arts two years later.

 In 1788, he was awarded the degree of Doctor of Civil Laws (DCL).
 One year later, Bernard-Morland became a member of the College of Laws in London, and in 1795, he was promoted Judge of the Episcopal Court of Durham.
 In 1811, by Royal Licence, he assumed the surname of Bernard-Morland to inherit the estates of his father-in-law.